syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Getting-Started.md

     >Refer the [ASP.NET-Getting Started](http://help.syncfusion.com/aspnet/getting-started#manual-integration-of-syncfusion-aspnet-controls-into-the-newexisting-application) Documentation to know further details about necessary DLLs, Script and CSS files.

-3. Configure the RichTextEditor control using properties panel as well as set the value for the RichTextEditor as below.
+3. Customize the RichTextEditor control using properties panel as well as set the value for the RichTextEditor as given below.

     ![](GettingStarted_images/Property.png)

-    Switching from Design view to Source the RichTextEditor code looks like the below.
+    Switching from Design view to Source to view the RichTextEditor code.

     {% highlight html %}